Carlos Medina: Other notable recognitions

 Book of the Year by the International Association of Art Critics (AICA) Venezuela in 2017.
-Order of Honor of the Museum of Contemporary Art of Venezuela in 2015.
+Order of Honour of the Museum of Contemporary Art of Venezuela in 2015.
 Best Collective Exhibition by the International Association of Art Critics (AICA) Venezuela in 2014.
-Guest of Honor and Keys to the City in Resistencia, Argentina in 2012.
+Guest of Honour and Keys to the City in Resistencia, Argentina in 2012.
 Special mention at the Salon Exxon Móvil, National Art Gallery, Caracas in 2003.
-Award from the Ministry of Education and Culture at the I Andean Sculpture Biennial, Museum of Modern Art, Cuenca, Ecuador in 2002.
-Sculpture Prize at the XVII Aragua National Art Hall, Maracay, Venezuela in 1992.
-National Sculpture Biennial Prize, Francisco Narváez Museum of Contemporary Art, Porlamar, Venezuela in 1991.
-I Biennial of Guayana Prize, Jesús Soto Museum of Modern Art, Ciudad Bolívar, Venezuela in 1986.
-Unique Acquisition Award from the National Council of Culture, Caracas, Venezuela in 1981.
-City of Carrara Award, Italy in 1978.
-Painting Prize at the I International Biennial of Young Artists, Viareggio, Italy in 1976.
+Award from the Ministry of Education and Culture at the I Andean Sculpture Biennial, Museum of Modern Art, Cuenca, Ecuador, in 2002.
+Sculpture Prize at the XVII Aragua National Art Hall, Maracay, Venezuela, in 1992.
+National Sculpture Biennial Prize, Francisco Narváez Museum of Contemporary Art, Porlamar, Venezuela, in 1991.
+I Biennial of Guayana Prize, Jesús Soto Museum of Modern Art, Ciudad Bolívar, Venezuela, in 1986.
+Unique Acquisition Award from the National Council of Culture, Caracas, Venezuela, in 1981.
+City of Carrara Award, Italy, in 1978.
+Painting Prize at the I International Biennial of Young Artists, Viareggio, Italy, in 1976.
 Sculpture Prize at the II Fondene Art Hall, Porlamar, Venezuela.
 National Young Artists Salon Award.
-Award from the National Institute of Culture and Fine Arts, Caracas, Venezuela in 1975.
+Award from the National Institute of Culture and Fine Arts, Caracas, Venezuela, in 1975.

 Medina's work is featured in public and private collections worldwide.
 Selected international collections include the Belgian Ministry of Culture, Belgium; Franz Popper Foundation, France; Marble Professional Institute, Italy; Ministry of Foreign Affairs, Italy; Das Klein Museum, Germany; San Clemente Cultural Center, Spain; Museum of Modern and Contemporary Art, Konstanjevica Slovenia; White House Washington, USA; Cisneros Fontanal Foundation (CIFO), USA; Museum of Latin American Art of Los Angeles (MOLAA), USA; Museum of the Arts, Guadalajara, Mexico; University of Guadalajara, Mexico; Villacero Foundation, Mexico; Museum of Fine Arts, Chile; Museum of Argentine Sculpture, Satoru Sato Art Museum, Japan; Yeongwol International Museum of Contemporary Art, South Korea.